-- Instructions are issued to all CCHs to wear head gears and gloves while preparing and serving MDM. - In the state, most of the schools, cook cum helpers are wearing head gears and gloves at the time of cooking of meals.
-To procure and supply head gears, glows, Aprons etc. there is no budget provision under MDM scheme. - Master Training to the Head Masters and Mandal Educational Officers was conducted and the district-wise training to cooks will be taken up in 2019-20.
-Mandal Level Training Programme is proposed during 2019-20.
+- ❖ Instructions are issued to all CCHs to wear head gears and gloves while preparing and serving MDM. - ❖ In the state, most of the schools, cook cum helpers are wearing head gears and gloves at the time of cooking of meals.
+To procure and supply head gears, glows, Aprons etc. there is no budget provision under MDM scheme. - ❖ Master Training on hygienic conditions and wearing of gloves and head gears to the Head Masters and Mandal Educational Officers was conducted and the district-wise training to cooks will be taken up in 2020-21.